 The solution: raise the 4 (F#) with a half step to the #4 (G).

 A mixolydian scale with a #4 is called a 'lydian dominant' scale.
 It's actually the 4th degree of an Ab melodic scale or the 5th degree of a G altered scale.

 |Db Lydian Dominant||Db Eb F G Ab Bb Cb|

 |1 2 3 #4 5 6 b 7|

 |Relative to G (G altered scale)||b5 b13 b7 1 b9 #9 3|

 In the diagram above you can see that Db lydian dominant = G altered = Ab melodic.

 Here's the lydian dominant scale on the guitar neck:

-The orange dots are the chord roots.
+The red dots are the chord roots.
 If you have troubles finding the other positions of this guitar scale, try the guitar scale finder.